 Mr. Maloney graduated with a B.A. degree in Economics from St. Michael’s College, Vermont, and earned a M.B.A. degree in Financial Management from Pace University in New York City.
 He is currently a member of the New York chapter of Financial Executives International.

-Ms. Davidson assists pre-public and newly public companies with media relations, IPO messaging/positioning, investor relations, infrastructure build-out and executive recruitment , listing day coordination, and post-offering IR and PR support.
-Her work for private equity firms and their portfolio companies includes profile-raising initiatives, fund close announcements, investment positioning, issues management, transaction announcements and IPO activities.
+Ms. Davidson assists pre-public and newly public companies with media relations, IPO messaging/ positioning, investor relations, infrastructure build-out and executive recruitment, listing day coordination, and post-offering IR and PR support.
+Her work for private equity firms and their portfolio companies includes profile-raising initiatives, fund close announcements, investment positioning, issues management, M&A transaction announcements and IPO activities.

-Prior to joining AMG in 1996, Ms. Davidson specialized in crisis management and public affairs at Edelman Public Relations Worldwide.
+Prior to joining AMG, Ms. Davidson specialized in issues management and public affairs at Edelman Public Relations Worldwide.
 Ms. Davidson, a citizen of the Netherlands, holds a B.A. degree from Skidmore College.